nodesmith/aion-wiki/Graphical-Interface.md

 [[/images/gui/settings1.png|Settings page]]

-Changes in the text editor are not saved until _Apply & save_ is clicked, which performs a basic XML validation before savings.
+Changes in the text editor are not saved until _Apply & save_ is clicked, which performs a basic XML validation before saving.

 If undesirable changes were made in the text editor, the original saved state of the file can be restored by clicking `Reset.`